 I keep promising you all a list of some of my favourite books on discipline.
 It's been hard for me to get down to a definitive list because there are bits and pieces that I think are great in so many books out there.
 So the challenge in making this list is to not overwhelm you with 40 books that you have to sift through reviews for while still being comprehensive in terms of hitting the biggies.
-But I AM skipping some great ones, and I hope we can think of this list as a starting point and get some feedback from readers about what's been mBooksost helpful to them as well.
+But I AM skipping some great ones, and I hope we can think of this list as a starting point and get some feedback from readers about what's been most helpful to them as well.

 Another few caveats: (1) I tend to prefer books that describe a general approach, rather than one specific technique.
 I like to pick and choose different techniques from various sources, but what I most value in a parenting book is a different perspective, a new lens through which I can reframe my challenges.
 Every time I read or re-read any of the books on this list, I am usually inspired to think differently about discipline challenges IN GENERAL.
 And I find that it is this fresh perspective that helps me parent more flexibly and tune into my child more consistently.
 (2) You'll see that the books on my list also don't generally use the term "discipline" in their titles (except for one) and that's because the authors are concerned with giving us the tools for raising happy, kind, empathic, non-aggressive children… and that's not ONLY about displine, but the whole big whack of parent-child relationships.
 (3) The the books on this list are ones that I continue to return to, rather than read once through, get what I need, and then give them away.
 So that's the last criteria I used for the final top 10 and that's why some of the more obvious ones did not make it.
 (4) Finally, I'm generally old-school when it comes to my favourites.
 I'm oddly skewed towards books that were written a few decades ago.
 I think they've stood the test of time for a reason (but beware: some of the language in these more dated books are off-putting, what with all the assumptions of mothers being at home all the time, fathers being secondary figures in the house, and general language that's downright sexist in our current thinking).